patrickfav/density-converter/README.md

                                           to lossy webp with cwebp.
 Does not delete source files.
 The executable must be set in the system path as 'cwebp' i.e executable from every path. cwebp is the official converter from Google.
-    -roundingMode       Defines the rounding mode when scaling the dimensions.
+    -roundingMode <round|ceil|floor>      Defines the rounding mode when scaling the dimensions.
 Possible options are 'round' (rounds up of >= 0.5), 'floor' (rounds down) and 'ceil' (rounds up).
 Default is ROUND_HALF_UP
-    -scale               The source.
+    -scale <[float]|[int]dp>              The source.
 Can be an image file or a folder containing image files to be converted.
 This argument is mandatory.
     -scaleIsHeightDp                      If set and scale is in dp it will be interpreted as fixed height not width
     -skipExisting                         If set will not overwrite a already existing file -skipUpscaling                        If set will only scale down, but not up to prevent image quality loss
-    -src          The source scale.
+    -src <path to file or folder>         The source scale.
 This can either be a factor (1,1.5,2,3,4,etc.) used if the images already have the correct resolution for one scale factor and up- and downscaling for all other densities are needed.
                                           Ie. if you have the src file in density xxxhdpi you pass '4'.
 You